biometricITC/cPP-biometrics/input/Bio cPP.md

 administrator.
 The user of the mobile device can act as the biometric system administrator in this use case.

-It is also assumed that the user enrolls his/herself correctly following the guidance provided by the TOE.
-Attacks during enrolment may be out of scope but optionally addressed.
-FTE is not security relevant criterion for this use case.
+It is also assumed that the user enrolls his/herself correctly, following the guidance provided by the TOE.
+Attacks during enrolment may be out of scope, but optionally addressed.
+FTE is not a security relevant criterion for this use case.

 ### 2.5.2 USE CASE 2: Mobile biometric verification for security sensitive service